sabre-io/sabre.io/source/event/promise.md

-Alernatively, it's possible to handle this entire process during construction, by passing a callback to the constuctor:
+Alernatively, it's possible to handle this entire process during construction, by passing a callback to the constructor:

     $promise = new Sabre\Event\Promise(function($fullFill, $reject) {